 Many websites suffer from mistakes that can dramatically impact their effectiveness.
-Here is a list I have compiled of 12 common mistakes made along with helpful advice on how to avoid them.
+Here is a list I have compiled of 10 ways of avoiding simple design mistakes made, along with helpful advice on how to avoid them.

 Many websites suffer from mistakes that can be easily avoided.
 I hope that this list will possibly help you to ensure that your site is not similarly afflicted.
 Some of these problems merely result in irritation, whilst others will inhibit or prevent visitors to your site from accessing the material or functionality that you have placed there.

 A lot of the biggest mistakes made when launching a website, no matter how well or how poorly the website is implemented, occurs when the website’s role in you or your organisation’s strategy, has not been thought through properly.

 Only when the overall strategic purposes and role of the site are understood, then the site can be built in a way that achieves those strategic purposes.